ZoneMinder/zmeventnotification/docs/guides/hooks.rst

         facing poses) and does not work for full profiles or completely overhead faces.
 Take a look at the `accuracy wiki <https://github.com/ageitgey/face_recognition/wiki/Face-Recognition-Accuracy-Problems>`__
         of this library to know more about its limitations.
+Also note that I found `cnn` mode is much more accurage than `hog` mode.
+However, `cnn` comes with a speed and memory tradeoff.

 Configuring face recognition
 ''''''''''''''''''''''''''''